-I always thought they just made sure that a bridge doesn’t collapse or a building doesn’t slide down the back of a hill.
+I always thought they just ensured a bridge didn’t collapse or a building didn’t slide down the back of a hill.
 But what else do they do?

 It turns out quite a bit.

-Structural engineers look at the specifics of your construction and determine exactly how much weight your joists and trusses can support.
+Structural engineers look at the specifics of your construction and determine precisely how much weight your joists and trusses can support.

 On average, structural engineers charge between $300-$500 per hour.
-Considering the cost to repair a sagging floor can cost upwards of $5000, I think that’s money well spent.
+Considering that repairing a sagging floor can cost upwards of $5000, I think that’s money well spent.

 Your garage ceiling is meant to handle the weight of drywall, light fixtures, and your garage door opener.
 The more weight you hang from your garage ceiling, the higher the potential to bring the entire thing crashing down on your car.

 But I don’t want to go all Dark Side here.
-Overhead garage storage is a great option for most people as long as it’s done correctly.
+Overhead garage storage is an excellent option for most people if installed correctly.